cakephp/docs/en/core-libraries/caching.rst

 maps, and parsed results of :doc:`/core-libraries/internationalization-and-localization` files.
 ``_cake_model_``, is used to store schema descriptions for your applications models.
-If you are using APC or Memcached you should make sure to set unique keys for the core caches.
+If you are using APCu or Memcached you should make sure to set unique keys for the core caches.
 This will prevent multiple applications from overwriting each other's cached data.